 Hicks coordinates the day-to-day publicity of Denison's 23 varsity sports while serving as the primary media contact for Denison athletics.
-Since his arrival in the fall of 2002 he has guided the department through three complete website redesigns, highlighted by the most recent move to www.denisonbigred.com in June of 2011.
-In addition, Hicks has assisted Denison in hosting numerous North Coast Athletic Conference and NCAA Championship events as well as the publicity surrounding Denison's men's swimming and diving national championship in 2011 and 2012.
+Since his arrival in the fall of 2002, he has guided the department through four complete website redesigns, highlighted by the most recent update in 2016.
+In addition, Hicks has assisted Denison in hosting numerous North Coast Athletic Conference and NCAA Championship events as well as the publicity surrounding Denison's men's swimming and diving national championship in 2011, 2012 and 2016.

-In 2008 Hicks oversaw the creation of the Denison Sports Network, organizing an training a team of student broadcasters to provide live audio and video play-by-play over the Denison athletics website.
-Hicks has also had the opportunity to promote 30 Capital One Academic All-Americans and nine NCAA Postgraduate Scholars since 2002-03, helping Denison rank among the national leaders in these two prestigious categories.
+In 2008, Hicks oversaw the creation of the Denison Sports Network, organizing and training a team of student broadcasters to provide live audio and video play-by-play over the Denison athletics website.
+Hicks has also had the opportunity to nominate and promote 49 CoSIDA Academic All-Americans and 12 NCAA Postgraduate Scholars since 2002-03, helping Denison rank among the national leaders in these two prestigious categories.

-In 2011 he led a committee that developed a visual identity guide for the athletic department.
-The development of social media has also been a focal point under Hicks, as Denison's twitter and facebook pages have gained popularity among fans since its inception in 2009.
+In 2011, he led a committee that developed a visual identity guide for the athletic department.
+The development of social media has also been a focal point under Hicks, as Denison's Twitter, Instagram and Facebook pages have gained popularity among fans since its inception in 2009.

 A native of Sugarcreek, Ohio, Hicks came to Denison after spending two years as the Graduate Assistant in Sports Information at Ashland University.

 As an assistant at Ashland, Hicks was involved in the daily operation of the Eagles' 20-sport Division II athletic program.
 He authored media guides for various sports, traveled with the men's and women's basketball teams and served as the primary media contact during Ashland's run to the 2002 Division II Baseball World Series in Montgomery, Ala.